shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

     ![](../media/lab-04/image36.png)

-6. In the left panel, expand **lh_dataverse -Tables**.
+6. In the left panel, expand **lh_dataverse -> Tables**.
 Notice the IT admin has provided access to Customer table.

 7. Select **Customer**.